maximebj/agb.plugin/readme.txt

 * Activate Wide blocks
 * Activate default blocks stylesheet when theme doesn't handle blocks styles
 * Activate responsive embeds

+= RichText Tools =

+Bring back your Tiny MCE buttons in the editor toolbar in a click to improve your writing experience

 = Extensible =